bernie-skipole/indi/docs/source/usage/introduction.rst

 The primary function of the package which converts between indiserver and redis, providing redis key-value storage of the instrument parameters, and works with the pub/sub faciliies of redis.

 For an example of usage, see :ref:`inditoredis`.

+**indiredis.driverstoredis()**

+This function can take a list of drivers and will run them, without needing indiserver.
+Again it will provide redis key-value storage of the instrument parameters.

+For an example of usage, see :ref:`driverstoredis`.

 **indiredis.indiwsgi.make_wsgi_app()**